-- The sympathetic noble family in Tamora Pierce's Trickster books, which are set in a slave country, promise not to do this to any families when they're forced by the royal family to sell off most of their slaves and other property to prove they're not thinking rebellious thoughts.
+- The sympathetic noble family in Tamora Pierce's Daughter of the Lioness books, which are set in a slave country, promise not to do this to any families when they're forced by the royal family to sell off most of their slaves and other property to prove they're not thinking rebellious thoughts.

 - In C. S. Lewis's The Voyage of the Dawn Treader, When Lord Bern buys Caspian, Lucy begs him not to split up the group, but he tells her he can't afford them all.

 - In Passage to Zarahemla, after their mother's death, Kerra and Brock are to be separated, as the foster family that will take Brock doesn't have room for 2.
 So Kerra packs her stuff, Brock packs his, and they set off to Utah to find their missing dad's family.

 - This kicks off one of the subplots in Uncle Tom's Cabin, when the slaveowner's wife is forced to sell the child of her maid.
 The maid, upon catching wind of this plan, promptly takes her baby and flees to Canada.